pratiwilestari/simpleWebContactForm/README.md

 ## Installation
 Please make virtual environment first and install the requirements.
 For database config, you can change it on settings.py according to your local configuration.
+You can see this app by running main.py file.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)